 [Section 69E inserted by No. 39 of 2004 s.
 24.]

-70. Special prospecting licences on an primary tenement
+70. Special prospecting licence on an exploration licence

 (1) Where any land is the subject of an exploration licence (in this section called “the primary tenement”) then, notwithstanding section 117, a person may at any time after the expiry of 12 months from —